 Corporate spending on anti-climate lobbying, starting with fossil fuel lobbying

 In the European Union in 2018, the oil and gas industry spent $27 million on lobbying.
-In 2021, the oil and gas industry spent $115 million on lobbying in the U.S. on a range of issues.
+In 2023, the fossil fuel industry spent about $153 million on lobbying in the U.S. on a range of issues.

 Companies in the fossil fuel and related industries spend significantly to influence policymakers to pass policies in favor of production and consumption of fossil fuels, or to delay climate policies that accelerate the transition to a zero-carbon economy.
 Lobbying, like campaign financing, is intended to drive political interests, but it takes a more direct approach by influencing decisions through written or oral communication.
 Lobbyists are industry representatives who influence government officials to align with their clients’ agendas.